Finding Aids for Historic Images of Buildings in the UK and Ireland

 Illustrated (1881).
 Scanned images of all engravings.

-- And see archives: Ireland.
+- And see archives: Ireland for online

 Online images and maps: Scotland